 When shopping for Cat5e, Cat6 or Cat6a network cables, you may notice an AWG specification printed on the cable jacket, like 24 AWG.
-The AWG stands for American Wire Gauge, a standardized system for describing the diameter of the individual conductors (wires) that make up a cable.
+What does AWG mean, you ask?
+It stands for American Wire Gauge, a standardized system for describing the diameter of the individual conductors (wires) that make up a cable.
 To understand the differences between similar network cables with different AWG sizes, let’s take a look at what wire gauge means.

 AWG and Wire Diameter